baiyangmu/db_tutorial_new/README.md

 **Current limitations**

 - `INSERT` and DDL parsing are simplified.
-The backend (Flask) can generate simplified SQL that this engine expects (recommended for minimal integration effort).
 - `DELETE` supports only deletion by integer primary key (first column).
 - No transaction/WAL, no concurrency control, and no page reclamation yet.

-If you want, I can update this README section with examples showing the minimal SQL forms the engine expects from the Flask backend.